Who's Who

 -

-Help you might need with a Forth project: Yes,
+Help I might need with a Forth project: Yes,

 fast and free, till I ran into the Microsoft OS "brick wall".
 Can anyone please